Home Sustainability CSR plan Process for Identifying Materiality

 We have set following KPIs in the area for solving social issues through business activities.

-• Improving access to medical services by using medical AI technologies to introduce our products and services to all 196 countries and regions in the world by fiscal 2030.
+• Improving access to medical services by using medical AI technologies to introduce our products and services to all 196 countries throughout the world by fiscal 2030.

 Work style